 Large Windows

 It is very common for lofts to have large, hung windows.
-The windows often feel relatively proportional with the high ceilings and openness of the lofts, adding to the true essence of a New York City loft.
+The windows often feel relatively proportional with the high ceilings and openness of the space, adding to the true essence of a New York City loft.

 Large Doors